josh-works/josh-works.github.io/_pages/recommended-reading.md

 _or, supremacy culture is institutionalized emotional trauma, cptsd + an embodied belief in the legitimacy of authority/political authority_

-Not sure how to introduce this post, other than... it's worth a read: [Three Hundred Ways It Can Hurt to Be a Man — Introduction](https://elodes.substack.com/p/three-hundred-ways-it-can-hurt-to).
+Not sure how to introduce this post, other than... it's long, but might be worth a skim: [Three Hundred Ways It Can Hurt to Be a Man — Introduction](https://elodes.substack.com/p/three-hundred-ways-it-can-hurt-to).

-The way power dynamic exploitation gets encoded in certain male-ish 'norms' in culture is brutal.
-Self-sabotaging, all the way down.
+The way power dynamic exploitation gets encoded in certain american/western/male-ish 'norms' in culture is brutal.
 I only recently found a book written in 2006 titled: [Self-Made Man: One Woman's Year Disguised as a Man](https://www.amazon.com/Self-Made-Man-Womans-Year-Disguised/dp/0143038702).
 It was an instant download-and-read.
+It shows how bad the emotional landscape is for a vast swath of people living in the USA. '[^not-normal]

+[^not-normal]: it's not normal, how many things are done in the USA.
+That a settler-colonialist mindset baked into social structures would have many harmful, visible effects on a society is a given. men/women dynamics. parent/child. authority/obedient, nobility/peasant, english-speaking/non-english-speaking, white-passing/non-white-passing.
+Bleh.

 Also, to overly-focus on _adult_ issues is a bummer.
 Children are an oppressed class.
 I thought it was self-evident to everyone, based on them having been a child, but I see now that this isn't the case - lots of adults internalize the bad things they experienced, normalize it, and push it down on the children around them.
 I overhear it in adult/child interactions all the time, especially now that I have a young child.